-Face detection: Viola-Jones detector [54] is a classic method which uses cascaded classifiers on Haar-like features to detect faces.
+Face detection: Viola-Jones detector [44] is a classic method which uses cascaded classifiers on Haar-like features to detect faces.
 This method provides realtime face detection, but works best for full, frontal, and well lit faces.
-Deformable Parts Model (DPM) [13]-based face detection methods have also been proposed in the literature where a face is essentially defined as a collection of parts [70], [39].
+Deformable Parts Model (DPM) [11]-based face detection methods have also been proposed in the literature where a face is essentially defined as a collection of parts [57], [32].
 It has been shown that in unconstrained face detection, features like HOG or Haar wavelets do not capture the discriminative facial information at different illumination variations or poses.
-To overcome these limitations, various deep CNN-based face detection methods have been proposed in the literature [42], [33], [60], [12], [59].
+To overcome these limitations, various deep CNN-based face detection methods have been proposed in the literature [35], [27], [50], [10], [49].
 These methods have produced state-of-the-art results on many challenging publicly available face detection datasets.
-Some of the other recent face detection methods include NPDFaces [36], PEP-
+Some of the other recent face detection methods include NDFaces [30], PEP-Adapt [26], and [5].

-Adapt [32], and [6].

-Landmarks localization: Fiducial points extraction or landmarks localization is one of the most important steps in face recognition.
+Landmark localization: Fiducial point extraction or landmark localization is one of the most important steps in face recognition.
 Several approaches have been proposed in the literature.
-These include both regression-based [4], [57], [56], [55], [26], [52] and model-based [7], [40], [35] methods.
+These include both regression-based [4], [47], [46], [45], [21], [42] and model-based [6], [33], [29] methods.
 While the former learns the shape increment given a mean initial shape, the latter trains an appearance model to predict the keypoint locations.
-CNN-based landmark localization methods have also been proposed in recent years [50], [65], [30] and have achieved remarkable performance.
+CNN-based landmark localization methods have also been proposed in recent years [40], [55], [24] and have achieved remarkable performance.
+Although a lot of work has been done for localizing landmarks for frontal faces, not much attention has been given to profile faces which occur often in real world scenarios.
+Recent methods like PIFA [20], CLVM [16] and 3DDFA [56] have attempted the landmark localization task on faces with varying pose angles.